walunjakarsachinedu/capture-screenshot/README.md

 // Other code...

-// Wrap all descendant `ScreenShotWidget` widgets TakeScreenShot(
+// Wrap all descendant `ScreenShotWidget` widgets
+// Capture three images: one for Column, one for Text, and one for Container TakeScreenShot(
   controller: takeScreenShotController,
   // Take a screenshot of the entire column widget